alexej-schelle/Idr-Web-Spiders/README.md

 For natural persons, IDR for Web Spiders developed by krealix.de is free.
 For enterprises, workout within the framework of a (short-term or freelancer) contract for website development by krealix.de (with a contract duration of at least one week, i. e. at least 10 working hours) is acknowledged.

-Also, further insights and proposals on how to monetise your website and personal data are provided.
+Also, further insights and proposals on how to monetise your business data in the www are provided.

 Copyright 2021, KREALIX.DE.